Gate-tunable kinetic inductance in proximitized nanowires: Fabrication

-\subsection{Fabrication}
+LJS, BvH and AK conceived the experiment.
+LJS fabricated the devices with help from MPV.
+Nanowires were grown by YL.
+LJS acquired and analysed the data with input from AB, LG, AK, CKA and BvH.
+LJS, CKA and BvH wrote the manuscript with input from all other co-authors.
+AK, CKA and BvH supervised the project.

+\section{Fabrication}

 We fabricate the resonator circuit and the gate lines from a \SI{35}{\nano \meter}-thick sputtered NbTiN film on low pressure chemical vapor deposition (LPCVD) SiN on Si.
-The kinetic sheet inductance of \SI{5.31(5)}{\pico \henry/\Box} has been measured using the reference resonators, see Sec. \ref{app: reference resonator}.
+The kinetic sheet inductance of \SI{5.31(5)}{\pico \henry \, \Box^{-1}} has been measured using four reference resonators multiplexed to the same feedline, see Sec. \ref{app: reference resonator}.
 We pattern the ground plane using e-beam lithography and SF$_6$/O$_2$ based reactive ion etching. \SI{30}{\nano \meter}-thick plasma enhanced chemical vapour deposition (PECVD) SiN serves as bottom gate dielectric.
 We transfer the two-facet InAs/Al nanowire on top of the SiN bottom gate with a nano-manipulator.
 The InAs nanowires were grown by vapor–liquid–solid (VLS) growth with a diameter of \SI{110(5)}{\nano \meter}, and nominal thickness of the Al of \SI{6}{\nano \meter} \cite{Krogstrup2015}.
 We electrically contact the nanowires to the circuit via lift-off defined \SI{150}{\nano \meter}-thick sputtered NbTiN leads after Ar milling which reduces the contact resistance.
-Similarly, we add top gates made from AlOx dielectrics and NbTiN to the design, but do not use them in this experiment.
+Similarly, we add top gates made from AlOx dielectrics and NbTiN to the design to overcome a possible lack of tunability due to the uncontrolled alignment of the Al shell with respect to the gates, but do not use them in this experiment as they got shorted to ground in a subsequent fabrication step.
 The grains visible in the SEM of the nanowire segment in the main text originate from polymer resist residuals.

-\subsection{Measurement setup}
+\section{Measurement setup}

 For the microwave spectroscopy, we use a RF transmission measurement setup installed in a dilution refrigerator operating at \SI{15}{\milli \K} base temperature, see Fig. \ref{fig: microwave setup}.
 We probe the sample with resonators using a vector network analyser (VNA).
 The input line consists of microwave attenuators at room temperature (\SI{-20}{dB}) and at cryogenic temperatures (\SI{-70}{dB}).
 In addition, at each of the four temperature stages eccosorb filters with about \SI{0.85}{dB} attenuation per \SI{10}{GHz} are installed.
 The cables connecting the VNA to the \SI{4}{\K} plate add about \SI{8}{dB} of attenuation.
 Then, NbTi cables connect to the \SI{15}{\milli \K} plate.
 We estimate the total input attenuation up to the sample plane to be \SI{-105(5)}{dB} when accounting for the additional insertion loss of filters and other cable connections to the sample mount.
 The \SI{5}{dB} uncertainty arises from the summation of the individual components measured at room temperature.
 Based on this attenuation we compute the intra-resonator photon number \cite{Bruno2015}